carnivuth/computer_vision/pages/image_filtering/LTE OPERATORS.md

 ## CONVOLUTION

-If this conditions are met then the output of the operator is given by the **convolution** between the input signal and the inpulse response (kernel) of the operator.
+If this conditions are met then the output of the operator is given by the **convolution** between the input signal and the impulse response (kernel) of the operator.

 $$
 o(x,y) = T(i(x,y)) = \int_{-\infty}^{+\infty}{\int_{-\infty}^{+\infty}{i(\alpha,\beta)h(x-\alpha,y-\beta)d\alpha d\beta}} \space with